muut/riotjs-admin/doc/modular.md

 - biggest test suite, most reliable
 - already present on a website, possibly cached from a CDN

-jQuery is currently found on 56% of all websites and 92.0% of all the websites whose JavaScript library is known [(x)](#links).
+jQuery is currently found on 58% of all websites and 93.0% of all the websites whose JavaScript library is known [(4)](#links).
+These numbers are growing all the time.

 jQuery API is a perfect match for Riot.
 It's an ultimate tool for building presenters.
 The jQuery selectors provide a light way to bind the model to the view.
 And there can be multiple presenters dealing with the same set of HTML elements withtout them being aware of each other.
 It doesn't break modularity.